rtCamp/ps-analysis-tool-wiki/PSAT-Command-Line-Interface.md

 - Analyze a specific URL: `npm run cli https://example.com` or `npm run cli -- -u https://example.com`.
 - Analyze CSV or XML sitemap from URL: `npm run cli -- -s https://example.com/sitemap_index.xml`.
-- Analyze CSV for XML sitemap from file path: `npm run cli -- -f /path/to/urlset.csv`.
+- Analyze CSV or XML sitemap from file path: `npm run cli -- -f /path/to/urlset.csv`.

 Ensure the local files follow the standards to run an audit.
 The sitemap file should be a valid XML file, and the CSV file should contain only one column with a valid URL.